 Curiosity.
 Confidence.
 Courage.
 Constancy.

 Bria Yifei Yan is currently a PhD candidate at the Lee Kuan Yew School of Public Policy, National University of Singapore.
 Her main research interests lie on the tripod of “governance and accountability”, “education and development” and “China and India”.
-She considers herself lucky to have all three combined in her ongoing dissertation, which examines teacher in-service training and career development as supportive accountability mechanisms in government middle schools in Beijing and Delhi.
-Other forms of combination and extension as manifested in her research projects include urban-rural disparity in China’s health care, perception on interest and collaboration on the governance of the Brahmaputra, and anti-corruption facilitators in India and China.
-As an aspiring scholar, she endeavors to be especially familiar with the Chinese and Indian contexts, acquainted with situations in other developing nations, and knowledgeable about the Western experience.
+She considers herself lucky to have all three combined in her dissertation, to be defended in March 2019, which examines teacher in-service training and career development as supportive accountability mechanisms in government middle schools in Beijing and Delhi.
+Other forms of combination and extension in her previous research projects include urban-rural disparity in China’s health care, role of ideas in the governance of the Brahmaputra, and anti-corruption facilitators in India and China.
+As a scholar who has aspired to make the world a better place ever since teenage days, she endeavors to be especially familiar with the Chinese and Indian contexts, acquainted with situations in other developing nations, and knowledgeable about the experience of developed countries.

 She holds master degrees (with distinction) from the Erasmus Mundus program of European Master in Law and Economics and bachelor degrees from Fudan University, Shanghai, China, where she was born and bred and still cherishes as “home”.